Face Cord Of Kiln Dried Firewood

 buying a face cord of wood

 Bostonfirewood.com sells kiln-dried firewood in the Boston Metropolitan area and Metro West, typically stopping around the distance of Framingham, Massachusetts.
-Our product and service are different from others in that we only sell kiln-dried firewood.
+Our product and service differ from others in that we only sell kiln-dried firewood.
 We also know that people want to enjoy a fire in the fireplace that burns right and burns brightly.
 They do not want a lot of labor or a mess around the house brought in with the wood.
 Storage of the wood needs to be convenient, not huge piles, and without fear of bringing termites or pests into the house.
 We do not mandate that you can only buy cord quantities of firewood.
-For firewood delivery, the minimum you can buy delivered is a quarter cord of wood.
+We sell, deliver, and stack for you our firewood where you want it.
+Stacking is additional.
+For firewood delivery, the minimum you can buy is a quarter cord of wood.
 The next size up is a half cord for those who have space and burn more.
 For those who want less, we do offer a pick-up service in our yard in Dedham, Massachusetts, for any amount of bundles you want.
 Our bundles are 1.5 cubic feet, so you can handle more wood with fewer trips than buying gas station bundles, typically .75 cubic feet of firewood.